bitcoinbrisbane/BitPoker/README.md

 - Card[2] => Bob
 - Card[3] => Alice

-## Game play
-The dealer's client is responsible for the orchastration of the game.
-As the dealer position rotates, this isn't a centralisation risk.
-The intnet is to limit network traffic.

 - Alice -> Action request message to Bob.
 - Bob -> Returns signed action message to Alice
 - Alice -> Checks signature, and adds action response to the block